princefishthrower/react-use-please-stay/README.md

 # react-use-please-stay

-The classic JQuery functionality that brought a flashing document message and / or flashing favicon, ported to a React hook!
+A classic JQuery functionality which brought animated title when you left a browser tab open but weren't on the page - ported to a React hook!

 Install and save this as a dependency: